rvrebcev/near-development-101/content/near101_chapter_1.md

 yarn add global asbuild
 ```

-We recommend using a code editor that supports code completion and syntax highlighting for TypeScript to help you write AssemblyScript code like Visual Studio Code or Atom.
+We recommend using a code editor that supports code completion and syntax highlighting for TypeScript to help you write AssemblyScript code, like Visual Studio Code or Atom.
 We will use Visual Studio Code for this learning module.

 ### 1.2 Project Setup

 Now we will set up our project.
-Please create a new root directory for your project and call it something like `near-marketplace-contract`.
+Please create a new root directory for our project and call it something like `near-marketplace-contract`.

 #### 1.2.1 `asconfig.json`